Chevening LSE Fellowship

 Eligibility

-- Have a postgraduate level qualification (or equivalent professional training or experience in a relevant area) at the time of application
+• Hold a postgraduate (PG) level qualification (or equivalent professional training or experience in a relevant area) at the time of application.

-Note: Immediate relatives are defined as parents or step-parents, siblings or step-siblings, children or step-children, spouse, civil partner or unmarried (where the couple have been in a relationship akin to marriage or civil partnership for at least two years)
+*Relatives are defined as parents or step parents, siblings or step-siblings, children or step-children, spouse, civil partner or unmarried partner (where the couple have been in a relationship akin to marriage or civil partnership for at least two years).

 Application timeline